 - Area size to be tiled

 - Choice in materials

 - Choice in tiler

-Whether a tiler requires a license depends on the state you live in.
-Most states do not require a license but you should definitely consider proof of their qualifications and past work.
-Whereas New South Wales requires the wall and tiling license.
-It is always a good idea to quickly jump onto your state’s government site and check the licensing laws as these may change regularly.
+Whether a tiler requires a licence depends on the state you live in.
+Most states do not require a licence but you should definitely consider proof of their qualifications and past work, whereas New South Wales does require a wall and tiling licence.
+It’s always a good idea to quickly jump onto your state’s government site and check the licensing laws as these may change regularly.

 When you are hiring a tiler, make sure they are right for your job.
 Some questions to ask them include: